Integrable Deformations of Sigma Models: Bibliography and generalisations

 The deformed models~\eqref{eq:lambda} and~\eqref{eq:lambdasssm} are renormalisable at one loop~\cite{Itsios:2014lca,Sfetsos:2014jfa}.
 Furthermore, the RG equations are the same as for the YB deformations~\eqref{eq:rgyb} with $c=1$ and the parameters related as in~\eqref{eq:paramrel}.
-This again follows from the fact that the models are related by Poisson-Lie T-duality~\cite{Sfetsos:2009dj}.
+This again follows from the fact that the models are related by Poisson-Lie T-duality, hence the same should also be true of the deformed models~\eqref{eq:lambdazt} and~\eqref{eq:lambdags}.
 As expected, we find that $\dot\kay =0$, hence the level of the WZ term does not run.
 Note that the UV fixed point, $\eta = 1$, corresponds to $\lambda = 0$, that is the WZW and gauged WZW models.
-We can again ask if the deformed models~\eqref{eq:lambdazt} and~\eqref{eq:lambdags} with $T=4$ can be used to describe worldsheet string theories, again in the pure spinor and Green-Schwarz formalisms respectively.
+We can again ask if the deformed models~\eqref{eq:lambdazt} and~\eqref{eq:lambdags} with $T=4$ can be used to describe worldsheet string theories in the pure spinor and Green-Schwarz formalisms respectively.
 In the Green-Schwarz case this is indeed possible with invariance under $\kappa$-symmetry shown in~\cite{Hollowood:2014qma}, where this action was first constructed, and scale and Weyl invariance at one loop demonstrated in~\cite{Appadu:2015nfa} and~\cite{Borsato:2016ose} respectively.